AaronErhardt/AaronErhardt.github.io/relm4-book/src/first_app.md

 As a next step we want to make our app interactive.
 Relm4 has two important functions that update state and UI:

-+ update: Receives a message and modifies the model
++ update: receives a message and modifies the model
-+ view: Receives the modified model and updates the UI accordingly
++ view: receives the modified model and updates the UI accordingly

 Before anything happens, a message must be sent through a channel.
 Theoretically anything can send messages but usually you send messages when a button is clicked or similar events occur.
-We will have a look how this works later.
+We will have a look at this later.

 ![relm update loop](img/update_loop.svg)